Cyber Sunday (2008): Aftermath

+Raw

-It was announced on the 800th episode celebration of Raw that the World Heavyweight Championship would be defended at Survivor Series against John Cena.
+It was announced on the 800th episode celebration of Raw that the World Heavyweight Championship would be defended at Survivor Series against the returning John Cena.
 Later that night, Chris Jericho defeated Batista to win back the title, resulting in a Jericho versus Cena match at Survivor Series.
 At Survivor Series, Cena defeated Jericho to win the World Heavyweight Championship.

+SmackDown

 The feud between Triple H, Jeff Hardy and Vladimir Kozlov continued.
 On the November 7 episode of SmackDown, Kozlov defeated the Undertaker via disqualification to win a title match against Triple H at Survivor Series.
 Hardy asked Vickie Guerrero for another chance at the title, which she refused.
 Then on the November 14 episode of SmackDown, Hardy defeated Undertaker in an Extreme Rules Match, which led to Guerrero announcing that if Hardy could beat Triple H the next week, the match at Survivor Series would be a triple threat match between Triple H, Kozlov and Hardy.
 The next week, Hardy defeated Triple H to gain entry into the match.
 On the morning of Survivor Series, however, the storyline called for Hardy to be found unconscious in his hotel.
 The WWE Championship was changed to a standard singles match between Kozlov and Triple H, but during the match, Guerrero announced that, as promised, there would be a triple threat match.
 The angle allowed the returning Edge to make his previously unannounced return in the match and win the WWE Championship.

+Future

-The 2008 Cyber Sunday would be the final event in the interactive PPV's chronology.
+The 2008 Cyber Sunday would be WWE's final interactive PPV.
 In 2009, the event was discontinued and replaced by Bragging Rights.
 After Cyber Sunday's discontinuation, the fan interaction aspects of the pay-per-view were incorporated into Raw as WWEActive (originally RawActive) for some Raw episodes, which was eventually dropped altogether.